 1. Identify your audience and boost awareness

 3. Maintain product efficiency and values

-4. Boost customer relationships with the brand
+4. Boost customer relationships

-You’re now ready to start increasing your brand equity.
+You’re now ready to start increasing your equity.
 But how do you know if it’s strong or not?
 It seems rather abstract sometimes.
 Fortunately, I’ve tackled this issue in the next section.

 How to Evaluate Your Current Brand Equity